Lavender infused sugar adds flavour to iced tea, fruit, desserts and more. So easy to put together using fresh or dried lavender.

 - sprinkle over oatmeal

-- add to the top of your favourite sugar cookies or shortbread
+- add to the top of your favourite sugar cookies, shortbread, muffins or scones

 - rim a cocktail glass